baumgach/tue-slurm-helloworld/instructions/virtual-env-workflow.md

-# Using Conda environments instead of Singularity
+# Setting up a Python environment using Conda or Virtualenv

 In this section, we will describe an example worklow for setting up a virtual python environment and then running the `multiply.py` code which relies on PyTorch and some other libraries.